 Cisco Security Advisories that provide information about Critical and High severity security vulnerabilities are clear signed with the Cisco PSIRT PGP public key and posted to the firstname.lastname@example.org mailing list.

-Only the initial release and major revisions to Cisco Security Advisories for Critical and High severity security vulnerabilities are posted via email.
+Only the initial release and major revisions to Cisco Security Advisories for Critical, High, and Medium severity security vulnerabilities are posted via email.
 If a document undergoes a minor revision, the update will be posted to Cisco.com without an accompanying email message.
-Customers who require automated alerts for minor revisions should subscribe to the Cisco Security Advisory Really Simple Syndication (RSS) feed or Cisco Notification Service.
+Customers who require automated alerts for minor revisions should subscribe to the Cisco Security Advisory Really Simple Syndication (RSS) feed or My Notifications.
 All security advisories on Cisco.com are displayed in chronological order, with the most recent advisories and updates appearing at the top of the page.

 The Cisco PSIRT may also send Informational advisories to the cust-security-announce mailing list.
 An Informational advisory is not used as a disclosure mechanism for any Cisco vulnerability, but as a method to share information on security incidents that may impact Cisco products and which may be of interest to Cisco customers.